dr364/terraform-testing/README.md

 ## Prerequisites

 - The pipeline assumes that the Terraform defintions you are running are in a public git repository.
-If they are in a proviate repo, you will need to add the `private_key` to the `git` resource type.
+If they are in a private repo, you will need to add the `private_key` to the `git` resource type.
 See https://github.com/concourse/git-resource for details on how to implement.

 - The pipeline assumes that you are using Terratest to perform your unit and integration tests.
 To separate unit and integration tests into the appropriate pipeline stages, Terratest requires that you tag your test files with either `unit` or `integration` on the first line of the file, like so: